-The Epigenetics Boot Camp provides an overview of concepts, techniques, and hands-on data analysis methods utilized in human epigenetics studies.
+Epigenetics Boot Camp: concepts, techniques, and hands-on data analysis methods used in human epigenetics studies.

-The Environmental Mixtures Workshop focuses on concepts and hands-on data analysis methods for pollutant mixtures in Environmental Epidemiology studies.
+Environmental Mixtures Workshop: concepts and hands-on data analysis methods for pollutant mixtures in environmental health studies.